NekoAndroid/Meow/README.md

 I know, this program is beyond simple.
 I just want to archive it so I don't lose it.

+What it does:
-If you're still interested on what it does, it clears the terminal output and prints "Meow!", then returns you to the terminal
+Cleans the terminal output and prints "Meow!" at the user before returning normal execution.

+I like to put it on as the Terminal meowing back at the user.